AsherSpurr/t4t-p/README.md

 - Run the following on the command line to open Cypress: `npm run cypress` or `npx cypress open`
 - Click `E2E Testing`, then `Start E2E Testing` in the desired browser
 - Select `dashboard_spec` to run all tests
+## Future Features/Improvements
+  1. Refactor media queries to include view options, toggling from list and map view.
+  2. Incorporate Google's Places API to provide further service and convenience for users
+  3. Re-try using query parameters to filter in real time.
+This was almost achieved but in the interest of time for submission had to pivot away.
 ## Context:
 <!-- wins, challenges, time spent, goals, approaches etc -->
 - Goals